Functions and Scope

 Function Declaration

-A Function Declaration is the traditional way of defining a named function in the main code flow.
+A Function Declaration is the classic way to define a named function that participates directly in your program’s main flow.
+For a broader look at function concepts, see our Functions module.

 Syntax: